 - At McElligot’s Pool, inspired by McElligot’s Pool (1947), children can play a digital fishing game surrounded by the multicolored fish from Ted’s famous book as they learn about how Ted and his father enjoyed fishing when he was growing up in Springfield.

-- Coming Soon!
-The Moose Juice and Goose Juice Brewery with its whimsical piping and artisan glasswork displays the fascination of conveyor belt production.
+- The Moose Juice and Goose Juice Brewery with its whimsical piping and artisan glasswork displays the fascination of conveyor belt production.
 Ted’s family co-owned a brewery called Kalmbach and Geisel until prohibition.
 In this area, children have an opportunity to play with light, sound, gears and gadgets as they explore a factory-like setting.
 Inside the structure, the Moose Juice and Goose Juice from Dr. Seuss’s Sleep Book (1962) is bottled before their eyes.

 - In the Forest Park Zoo, If I Ran the Zoo (1950), children play inside a replica Springfield’s Zoo in Forest Park ran by Ted’s father.
 The fantastical characters from the fictions McGrew Zoo will peek out the windows and inhabit the play area, serving as benches for families as children construct their own wild animals using LEGO blocks.